Kristina01111000/Drws_site/README.md

 - Promo page login button different color to stand out?
 Maybe leave it the way it is
 - Add matching questions to other quizzes for 1 point only, thats what he wants it to be
-- Write welcome and final to 30 day challenge and also a second and third one, b/c most of them will be very similar, link to specific quick minutes, think of mini quotes
+- Write welcome and final to 30 day challenge and also a second and third one, b/c most of them will be very similar, link to specific quick minutes,
 - copy second email for all but first and last
 - pick the quick minutes that each are linked to, put in a greeting 4 different ones, add a quote at the ?bottom?
--

 - google doc for emails:https://docs.google.com/document/d/1Nc_WVsgZKdhpWaHZyDn81rw4y02Dlj2wB-O-q9ZnJXs/edit?usp=sharing